-- g.
+- f.
+If you want to configure server-side properties, then set them as key-value pairs using a special syntax.
+For more information, see "Configuring Server-Side Properties on a Non-Windows Machine" on page 47. - g.
 Optionally, set additional key-value pairs as needed to specify other optional connection settings.
-For detailed information about all the configuration options supported by the Cloudera ODBC Driver for Apache Hive, see "Driver Configuration Options" on page 60. - 4.
+For detailed information about all the configuration options supported by the Cloudera ODBC Driver for Apache Hive, see "Driver Configuration Options" on page 64. - 4.
 Save the odbc.ini configuration file.

 If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
 If you are storing this file in another location, then save it as a non-hidden file (without the prefix), and make sure that the ODBCINI environment variable specifies the location.
-For more information, see "Specifying the Locations of the Driver Configuration Files" on page 35.
+For more information, see "Specifying the Locations of the Driver Configuration Files" on page 36.

-For example, the following is an odbc.ini configuration file for macOS containing a DSN that connects to a Hive Thrisft Server instance and authenticates the connection using a user name and password:
+For example, the following is an odbc.ini configuration file for macOS containing a DSN that connects to a Hive Thrift Server instance directly and authenticates the connection using a user name and password:

 '''

 [ODBC Data Sources]

 Sample DSN=Cloudera Hive ODBC Driver

 [Sample DSN]

 Driver=/

 opt/cloudera/hiveodbc/lib/universal/libclouderahiveodbc.dylib

-HiveServerType=3
+HiveServerType=2

+ServiceDiscoveryMode=0

+Host=192.168.222.160

+Port=10000

 UID=username

 PWD=userpassword

 '''

-As another example, the following is an odbc.ini configuration file for a 32-bit driver on a Linux/AIX/Debian machine, containing a DSN that connects to a Hive Server instance directly:
+As another example, the following is an odbc.ini configuration file for a 32-bit driver on a Linux/AIX/Debian machine, containing a DSN that connects to a HiveThrift Server instance directly and authenticates the connection using a user name and password:

 '''

 [ODBC Data Sources]

 Sample DSN=Cloudera Hive ODBC Driver 32-bit

 [Sample DSN]

 Driver=/opt/cloudera/hiveodbc/lib/32/libclouderahiveodbc32.so

 HiveServerType=2

+ServiceDiscoveryMode=0

 Host=192.168.222.160

 Port=10000

+UID=username

+PWD=userpassword

 '''